About the Municipality and the governing Council body

 In addition to Municipal Council, there are several volunteer advisory boards which are also appointed by Council.

-The planning and zoning commission reviews subdivision plans, land development, and ordinance amendments in order to make recommendations to Council.
-A Zoning Commission Agenda is usually posted before every meeting, and the Planning & Zoning Commission minutes, or details of what went on in the meeting, are usually posted after.
+The planning and zoning commission reviews and discusses subdivision plans, land development, and ordinance amendments in a Planning and Zoning Committee Meeting.
+The items for voting put forward by the workshop go before the Planning and Zoning Commission regular meeting.
+A Zoning Commission Agenda is posted before every workshop meeting and voting meeting, and the Planning & Zoning Commission minutes, or details of what went on in the meeting, are posted after.
 The Planning and Zoning Commission acts in an advisory capacity and makes recommendations to Council on applications filed under Chapter 60, Subdivisions, and Chapter 69, Zoning, as well as amendments to those Chapters, and the Comprehensive Plan.

 The Shade Tree Commission has advisory capacity over all trees on public property or in the public right-of-way.
 The commission also determines the needs associated with municipal tree planting, maintenance and removal.
 They keep an inventory of all public trees, and regulate tree protection, preservation and tree replacement specifications.
 The Shade Tree Commission also assists by making periodic recommendations to Council regarding grant funding and legislation for the program.
 They rely on a network of volunteers to assist in maintaining designated Shade Tree Districts.